So You Want To Be A Watchman…

 This might be the most challenging step, but you’ve done it before.
 You declared your intentions in private to the person you married, and then you did it again in front of a crowd.
 There’s a reason weddings have witnesses.
 They verify the event happened, and they are intended to help make sure we do what we promise.

 You also declared your intentions to Jesus when you made Him your Savior.
 You told someone about your decision—your family, your pastor, your church.
 That’s what baptism is for.
-If you haven’t taken this step due to your fear, now would be a good time.
-A Watchman protects people from spiritual danger.
-He can’t be afraid of getting wet in public.
+If you haven’t taken this step, now would be a good time.
+A Watchman leads by example, and as best he/she can, Walks the Walk in addition to Talking the Talk.

 Moses announced his call to his wife, his father-in-law, and his people (Ex.
 4:29-31).
 More difficult than these was when he stood before Pharaoh and gave God’s command (Ex.
 5:1).
 But hardest of all was when his declaration of God’s plan and his role caused greater hardship for his people and their initial rejection (Ex.
 5:20-21).
 From the moment he made God’s call public, his life got progressively more complicated.
 But the depth of his impact was greatly increased.

 To whom have you declared your intention, not just to live as a Christian, but to serve as a Watchman?
 To Jesus?
 To Satan?
 Have you told other Watchmen you are joining them on the wall?
 (FILL OUT THE FORM TO THE RIGHT) =>

 Filling it out doesn’t carry special spiritual significance except as a statement of whose side you are on and how far you are willing to go.

 - Apply What You Already Know